julien-sobczak/the-notewriter/internal/core/testdata/TestLint/note-title-match.md

 A title matching the regular expression `(Reference|...):\s\S.*`.

-## Reference : Example

-An "invalid" space before the colon.

 ## reference: Example

-The kind is in lowercase.
+The kind is in lowercase (allowed but enforced by the linter).